 J1939 message frames use 29-bit CAN-IDs.
 The Parameter Group Number (PGN) is defined by 18 of the 29 bits.
-The remaining 11 bits define e.g. the priority and source-address of the message.
-It is often useful to configure a filter to accept a specific PGN while ignoring the remaining 11 bits - this can be done using the filter mask.
+The remaining 11 bits define the priority and source address of the message.
+It is often useful to configure a filter to accept a specific PGN regardless of the source address and the priority this can be done using the filter mask (to ignore the source and priority).